jrco1989/Start_Wars/README.md

 Repository for technical test by the LQN company.

-Is consists of creating an apllication for loves of Start Wars
+It consists of creating an apllication for loves of Start Wars